 Online Feedback: Manuscript Development

-Do you have a draft fiction manuscript?
+Do you have a draft manuscript of adult fiction or memoir?
 Are you looking for feedback and tips to improve your work?

 In this online course, editor Linda Funnell will provide feedback on your manuscript (up to 7200 words) plus a synopsis in an online classroom environment, enabling you to hone your skills over three months.

-You’ll also give and receive peer feedback, and be able to consider the tutor’s feedback on your fellow-writers’ submissions.
-The tutor’s feedback will focus on specific areas for each of three submissions, as outlined below.
+You’ll also give and receive peer feedback, and be able to consider the tutor’s feedback on your fellow writers’ submissions.
+The tutor’s feedback will focus on specific areas for each of the three submissions, as outlined below.